logo

 Key risks include:

-• Data poisoning where bad training data corrupts model output
+• Data poisoning — where bad training data corrupts the model output

-Security teams are responding with new defenses: continuous monitoring, threat detection tools for AI pipelines, and responsible use policies.
+Security teams are responding with new defenses: continuous monitoring, threat detection tools, and pentesting AI & LLM pipelines, and responsible use policies.

 As gen AI tools become widely available, protecting what the model generates (and who’s using it) will be increasingly important across every industry.